Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 traditional Sri Lankan food

 Hands down, my favorite thing in the whole of Sri Lankan cuisine.
 Pol sambol is made by grating fresh coconut and mixing it with lime juice, chili powder, and onions.
 Some people also add pieces of Maldive fish.
-If you are vegetarian, make sure to ask for fish-free pol sambol.
-While I am not a vegetarian, Maldive fish (a type of dried fish) is not my favorite thing because of its distinct smell and sharp taste, so I usually ask to leave it out too.
+If you are vegetarian, make sure to ask for dried-fish-free pol sambol.
 Pol sambol can be served with roast paan or pol roti for breakfast, with rice and curry for lunch, or with string hoppers for dinner.

 sri lankan lunu miris